Towering above the rest

 • Billy was born September 2018 at Australia Zoo.
 As male giraffes can grow up to 6m tall, over the years he will likely outgrow Rukiya to become the tallest of the tower.

-• Jabali is the latest addition to our giraffe tower.
-He is the youngest, born to mum Kiraka and first-time dad Billy at Auckland Zoo on 19 August 2022.
+• Enzi is the latest addition to our giraffe tower.
+She is the youngest, born to mum Kiraka and dad Billy at Auckland Zoo on 13 January 2024.

 Video